PhilipRuthig/EMtools/README.md

 ### 0) Prepare your 2D TEM images
    - If you haven't, download this repository and place it into your personal folder on Hoellenmaschine 2.0.
-   - Your raw TEM images should ideally be 3150x magnification, in .tif or .png format.
+   - Your raw TEM images should ideally be 3150x magnification, in .tif or .png format, and in greyscale.
 Put them all into the provided `0_raw` folder in the repository.
 If they aren't in the right magnification, you can adjust for this later.
-   - The minimum size for pictures is 1024x1024 pixels.
+   - The minimum size for pictures is 8096x8096 pixels.
 Ideally, your pictures should be much larger.

 ### 1) Run the preprocessing
    The preprocessing script (`1_preprocessing.ipynb`) applies CLAHE (see e.g. https://imagej.net/plugins/clahe) and resaves your data to a different directory.